Drew Waters Player Props: Royals vs. Guardians

 Drew Waters At The Plate

-- Waters has two doubles, three home runs and five walks while hitting .220.
+- Waters has four doubles, three home runs and six walks while hitting .243.

+- Waters has picked up a hit in 60.0% of his 30 games this year, with multiple hits in 23.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.